Space: 1999: Cancelled series 3

-Compilation films

-Following the series' cancellation, four feature-length films were compiled from various episodes for syndication and foreign theatrical release: Destination Moonbase Alpha (1978), Alien Attack (1979), Journey Through the Black Sun (1982), and Cosmic Princess (1982).
-Alien Attack, though the second of these films to be released, was an expansion of the show's pilot episode.
-Most contained new footage (Alien Attack, for example, included new scenes set on Earth, though not involving the TV cast).
-The background of the series was retconned, with the events now stated as having taken place in the year 2100 A.D. rather than 1999.

-A compilation film was also produced in Italy, titled "Spazio 1999" (the series's Italian-language title) to launch the series.
-It was released on 14 January 1975, a year before the series was broadcast in the country, and compiled scenes from the episodes "Breakaway", "Ring Around the Moon" and "Another Time, Another Place", accompanied by scores from noted soundtrack composer Ennio Morricone.

 Broadcast history

 United Kingdom

 The series premiered in September 1975, on the ITV network but was not broadcast nationally at the same time (this remained the case until a repeat airing on BBC Two in 1998).
-Most ITV regions (including Yorkshire, Grampian, Ulster, Scottish, Border, ATV, and Tyne Tees) premiered the series on Thursday, 4 September 1975 in a 7.00pm slot.
-London Weekend Television (LWT) and Anglia screened the first episode two days later on Saturday, 6 September at 5.50pm.
-The Granada region began showing the series on Friday, 26 September 1975, initially at 7.35pm before moving to 6.35pm a few weeks later.
+Most ITV regions (including Yorkshire, Grampian, Ulster, Scottish, Border, ATV, and Tyne Tees) premiered the series on Thursday, 4 September 1975 in a 7.00 pm slot.
+London Weekend Television (LWT) and Anglia screened the first episode two days later on Saturday, 6 September at 5.50 pm.
+The Granada region began showing the series on Friday, 26 September 1975, initially at 7.35 pm before moving to 6.35 pm a few weeks later.
 The HTV region did not begin showing the series until October 1975, again in an early Friday evening slot.
 However, within a few weeks, various stations had moved the series elsewhere in their schedules.

-The second series premiered on LWT in a non-prime-time slot on Saturday 4 September 1976 at 11.30am, with ATV following on just a few hours later at 5.40pm.
-Granada, Westward and Ulster started to screen the series in early 1977, Grampian, and Tyne Tees did not screen the series until later in the year.
+The second series premiered on LWT in a non-prime-time slot on Saturday, 4 September 1976 at 11.30 am, with ATV following on just a few hours later at 5.40 pm.
+Westward and Ulster started to screen the series in early 1977, Grampian, and Tyne Tees did not screen the series until later in the year.
+After showing some reruns from the first series on Sunday afternoons in early 1977, Granada began showing the second series on Friday, 15 April 1977 at 7.30 pm, but by June the series was moved back to Sunday afternoons.
 STV started to screen the series on 9 April 1978 on Sunday afternoons.
-HTV did not pick the series up until 1984 and then only showed nineteen out of the twenty-four episodes from Year Two (the last episodes were not screened in Wales until the series was repeated in the 1990s).
+HTV did not pick the second series up until 1984 and then only showed nineteen out of the twenty-four episodes (the last episodes were not screened in Wales until the series was repeated in the 1990s).
 Southern Television was the other ITV region known not to have broadcast series two.
 Even its successor broadcaster, Television South, failed to screen any series two episodes when Space: 1999 was reshown in other ITV regions between 1982 and 1985.

+In 1998, the entire series was reshown on BBC Two, which was the first time the show had been simulcast nationally in the UK.
+The series concluded, aptly, in 1999.

+After several reruns in the 2000s on ITV4, followed by runs on the Legend channel and the now defunct ForcesTV channel, as well as being added to the BritBox streaming service, the series became available for free in the UK on ITVX from January 2023.